Density Functional Theory for two-dimensional homogeneous materials: Introduction

 In the reduced Hartree-Fock model, we prove similarly that one can reduce the dimension of the problem.
 Starting from the three-dimensional problem set on one-body density matrices $\gamma$ satisfying the Pauli principle $0 \le \gamma \le 1$, we obtain a one-dimensional problem set on self-adjoint operators $G$ acting on $L^2(\R)$, which are postive: $G \ge 0$, but which {\em no longer need to satisfy the Pauli principle $G \le 1$}.
 Instead, the Pauli principle appears as a penalization term in the energy: the three-dimensional kinetic energy $\frac12 \Tr_3( - \Delta \gamma)$ is replaced by a one-dimensional kinetic energy of the form

-This last term, sometime called the Tsallis entropy, prevents $G$ from having large eigenvalues.
-It is somehow a weak-form of the Pauli principle.
+This last term, sometime called the Tsallis entropy, prevents $G$ from having large eigenvalues. \review{In other words, we rigorously derive the Tsallis entropy: it appears here as a weak form of the Pauli principle, coming from the collapse of some dimensions}.
 The reduced energy then takes the form

+\review{Although we restrict ourselves to the reduced Hartree-Fock model for simplicity, similar derivations can be performed for general Kohn--Sham models (see the comments following Theorem~\ref{th:gamma_G}).}

-In this paper, we justify the two models, and study the existence, uniqueness and properties of the minimizers (denoted by $\rho_\TF$ and $G_*$ respectively).
+In this paper, we justify both models, and study the existence, uniqueness and properties of the minimizers (denoted by $\rho_\TF$ and $G_*$ respectively).
 We also provide numerical simulations for the two models.
 To our surprise, we found out that, with high accuracy, we have $\rho_\TF \approx \rho_{G^*}$.
-In particular, the Thomas-Fermi model is a very good approximation of the reduced Hartree-Fock model after this reduction of the dimensionality.
+In particular, the Thomas--Fermi model is a very good approximation of the reduced Hartree-Fock model after this reduction of the dimensionality.

+\review{As we already mentioned, we believe that these simple toy models do reproduce the correct behavior at infinity of the density and mean-field potential.
+If true, this would give some indications on how to numerically simulate such slab systems, and in particular on how large the size of the simulation box should be.}

 The paper is structured as follows.
 We state our main results in Section~\ref{sec:main_results}.
-We prove the results concerning the Thomas-Fermi model in Section~\ref{sec:TF}, and the ones for the reduced Hartree-Fock model in Section~\ref{sec:rHF}.
+We prove the results concerning the Thomas--Fermi model in Section~\ref{sec:TF}, and the ones for the reduced Hartree-Fock model in Section~\ref{sec:rHF}.
 We explain in particular the regularization of the one-dimensional Hartree term in Section~\ref{ssec:Hartree}.
 Our numerical illustrations are gathered in Section~\ref{sec:numerical}.
-Finally, we provide in Appendix~\ref{sec:LT} a Lieb-Thirring type inequality which is related to our method for the reduction of the kinetic energy in the rHF model.
+Finally, we provide in Appendix~\ref{sec:LT} a simple proof of a Lieb-Thirring type inequality, which uses techniques similar to the one developed in this work.